-Assault on Police Officer or Firefighter
+Assault with a Deadly Weapon on a Police Officer

 - when the defendant acted he or she was aware of the fact that his or her action would likely lead to great bodily injury to a police officer or a firefighter, and